LiurongLin/AMUSE2021_Team_A/README.md

 Use this code to make the eccentricity against time plots.

 <h3> coordinates_plot.ipynb </h3>
-Use this code to make the trajectory of the earth after we add it into the solar system.
+Use this code to make the trajectory of the Earth after we add it into the solar system.

 <h3> eccentricity_vs_time </h3>
 Folder that saves the eccentricity against time plots.